 Expected asset class volatility is measured by the standard deviation of annual returns, which helps define how wide the range of annual returns may be around our expected average.
 We also incorporate how we expect asset class correlations, which measures how asset classes interact with each other, to impact the total risk of a portfolio.
 To create return, volatility and correlation estimates, we analyze indexes to represent each asset class.
-Our assumptions for asset class returns and standard deviations, as well as the indexes we use to analyze the asset classes, are listed in the table above.
+Our assumptions for asset classes, are listed in the table above.